IBC Hello World

 --ackflag defines which identifier is returned to the sending blockchain.

---moduleflag specifies that the packet should be created in a particular IBC module.
+--moduleflag specifies to create the packet in a particular IBC module.

-starport packet command also scaffolds a CLI command that is capable of sending an IBC packet:
+starport packet command also scaffolds the CLI command that is capable of sending an IBC packet:

 # Modify the Source Code

-After creating the types and transactions, you must manually insert the logic to manage updates in the data tables.
+After you create the types and transactions, you must manually insert the logic to manage updates in the data tables.
 Modify the source code to save the data as specified earlier in this tutorial.